Website Terms and Conditions and Privacy Policies

 In accordance with the European General Data Protection Regulation (GDPR) policy of 2018, the site Admin is required to inform users what information about them is collected, where it is stored, how it is shared and what happens in the case of a security breach.

-The only personally identifiable information collected by the website when you register, is your email address and town where you live.
+The only personally identifiable information collected by the website when you register, is your email address and country where you live.
 This information is stored in the website database.
 A record of organizer’s subscriptions is also stored in an offline spreadsheet.
 It stores your login Username, Member ID assigned by WordPress and your Member ID Number (@number) assigned by the site Admin.
 Your email address is not stored on the spreadsheet.

 None of your information is shared with, rented to, or sold to any third party.
 In the case of a known security breach, all members will be emailed advising them to change their password.